pryv/lib-cocoa/Readme.md

 ##PryvApiKit : Main Methods
 *Compatible with iOS and Mac OS X.*

-The user ID and the access token are used for creating PYAccess object.
+The user ID and the access token are used for creating PYConnection object.

-	PYAccess *access = [PYClient createAccessWithUsername:@"username" andAccessToken:@"accessToken"];
+	PYConnection *access = [PYClient createAccessWithUsername:@"username" andAccessToken:@"accessToken"];

-With `PYAccess` objects, you can browse channels, folders and events with the permissions you have in access token.
+With `PYConnection` objects, you can browse Streams, streams and events with the permissions you have in access token.

-	   [access getAllChannelsWithRequestType:PYRequestTypeAsync gotCachedChannels:^(NSArray *cachedChannelList) {
+	   [Connection getAllStreamsWithRequestType:PYRequestTypeAsync gotCachedStreams:^(NSArray *cachedStreamList) {

-	   } gotOnlineChannels:^(NSArray *onlineChannelList) {
+	   } gotOnlineStreams:^(NSArray *onlineStreamList) {

 	   } errorHandler:^(NSError *error) {